 11:50-11:55 Prize break

-Let’s gather for some prizes and quick games before lunch!
+Let’s gather for some prizes and a quick game before lunch!

 2:00-2:40 Break-out Session 4: Writing, Fitness (Click to view)

+Mary’s Writing Workshop was a favorite at last year’s retreat and she is excited to lead another session, both for those who are here for the first time and for those who are returning.
 “Stories are what inspire humans to move outside their comfort zone and accomplish great things.”
 Mary is a master photographer, business coach, and a youth visual storytelling mentor.
 She has given a TED talk on the magic of serendipity and how, ultimately, we have the power to write our stories by getting involved and taking action.
-In this workshop, Mary will share a sneak peek of her upcoming book describing her life-changing experiences and perhaps inspire us – as she was once inspired, to write our survival stories.
-She will teach basic techniques to help you get started on your own storytelling journey.
+In this workshop, Mary will describing her life-changing experiences and perhaps inspire us – as she was once inspired, to write our survival stories.
+She will teach basic techniques to help you get started on your own storytelling journey with an exercise of observation and retrospect.
+She will also share an opportunity to be part of “Portraits of Women.”
 We all have a story.
 What’s yours?

 [Low Intensity.]
 Katherine Boury, Yoga